 Your family doctor will usually refer you to a specialist if they suspect that you may have Marfan syndrome.
 This will allow further tests to be carried out.
 These tests may include:

 - Chest X-ray to look for signs of a widened main blood artery in your body (the aorta).

-- An ultrasound scan of the heart (echocardiogram) to look for heart problems and any widening of the aorta.
+- An ultrasound scan of the heart (echocardiogram, or echo) to look for heart problems and any widening of the aorta.

-- CT scan or MRI scan of the chest to look at the aorta, and also of the spine to look for any signs that the membrane surrounding your brain and spinal cord (called the dura) may have become weak and ballooned outwards (known as dural ectasia).
+- Computerised tomography (CT) scan or magnetic resonance imaging (MRI) scan of the chest to look at the aorta, and also of the spine to look for any signs that the membrane surrounding your brain and spinal cord (called the dura) may have become weak and ballooned outwards (known as dural ectasia).